 Its objectives are to:

-- Collect and donate insulin, syringes, test strips.
+- Collect and donate insulin and test strips.

-- Donate supplies to countries with less developed economies on a continuous basis, based on doing for others what we would want done for us.
+- Donate supplies to countries with less developed economies on a continuous basis, based on doing for others what we would want to be done for us.

 - Insulin sealed (minimum 4 months to expiry date).